jkjung-avt/yolov4_crowdhuman/README.md

 Testing the custom-trained yolov4 model
 ---------------------------------------

-After you have trained the "yolov4-crowdhuman-608x608" model locally, it is very easy to test the custom-trained model with "darknet".
+After you have trained the "yolov4-crowdhuman-608x608" model locally, you could test the "best" custom-trained model like this.

    ```shell
    $ cd ${HOME}/project/yolov4_crowdhuman/darknet